numtide/system-manager/README.md

 System Manager brings the power of NixOS-style declarative configuration to other Linux distributions.
 Describe what your system should look like, by specifying packages, services, and settings all in Nix, then apply it safely and atomically with a single command.
 Each change is reproducible and soon will be rollback-ready, just like NixOS generations.

-If you're familiar with Home Manager, think of it as similar to Home Manager but for your entire machine.
-Whereas Home Manager manages user environments, System Manager manages the full system, starting at root-level configurations, packages, and services, using the same reliable, Nix-based model.
+If you're familiar with Home Manager, think of it as being similar, but for your entire machine.
+Whereas Home Manager manages user environments, System Manager manages the entire system, starting at root-level configurations, packages, and services, using the same reliable, Nix-based model.

 System Manager builds on the many modules that already exist in [NixOS].